Open Gromov-Witten invariants, mirror maps, and Seidel representations for toric manifolds: Introduction

 where $\tilde{W}^{\mathrm{HV}}$ is the {\em Hori-Vafa superpotential} for $X$ in a certain explicit choice of coordinates of $(\cpx^*)^n$; see Definition \ref{defn HV} and Equation \eqref{eqn W tilde}. \end{thm}

 While the disc potential $W^{\mathrm{LF}}$ is a relatively new object invented to describe the symplectic geometry of $X$, the Hori-Vafa superpotential $\tilde{W}^{\mathrm{HV}}$ has been studied extensively in the literature.
 Thus existing knowledge on $\tilde{W}^{\mathrm{HV}}$ can be employed to understand the disc potential $W^{\mathrm{LF}}$ better via Theorem \ref{thm W equal}.

-In particular, since $\tilde{W}^{\mathrm{HV}}$ is written in terms of (inverse) mirror maps which are known to be convergent, it follows that \begin{thm} The coefficients of the disc potential $W^{\mathrm{LF}}$ of a compact semi-Fano toric manifold $X$ are convergent power series in the K\"ahler parameters $q^\nef$ (defined in terms of a nef basis of $H^2(X)$). \end{thm}
+In particular, since $\tilde{W}^{\mathrm{HV}}$ is written in terms of (inverse) mirror maps which are known to be convergent, it follows that the coefficients of the disc potential $W^{\mathrm{LF}}$ are convergent power series as well (See Theorem \ref{thm conv}).

 Furthermore, the mirror theorem \cite{givental98, LLY3} induces an isomorphism

 between the quantum cohomology of $X$ and the Jacobian ring of the Hori-Vafa superpotential when $X$ is semi-Fano.
 Combining with Theorem \ref{thm W equal}, this gives another proof of the following \begin{cor}[FOOO's isomorphism \cite{FOOO10b} for small quantum cohomology in semi-Fano case\footnote{Fukaya-Oh-Ohta-Ono \cite{FOOO10b} proved a ring isomorphism between the {\em big} quantum cohomology ring of {\em any} compact toric manifold $X$ and the Jacobian ring of its {\em bulk-deformed} potential function; our results give such an isomorphism for the {\em small} quantum cohomology of a semi-Fano toric manifold $X$.}] Let $X$ be a compact semi-Fano toric manifold.
 Then there exists an isomorphism